nongyehezuoshe/chia-farm-notif/README.md

 [中文说明](README_zh_CN.md)

 The notification service consists of two main parts: the local program and the server.
 The server has already been deployed on notif.xch.wiki, which you can directly use, or you can deploy your own server.
+Here is the usage documentation for the local client.

+**About Block Rewards Notification:**

+1. This program has two methods for detecting block rewards.
+When operating in solo mode, it is recommended to use `notif_reward`.
+When joining in a mining pool, use `notif_reward_pool`.
+2. When joining a mining pool, ***do not*** enable the `notif_reward` option, as it will result in incorrect block reward notifications.

 **Important Note**
 > 1. This program is free and open source.
 Please configure it according to this documentation. **Do not** run any pre-compiled versions from other individuals, as it may pose risks of coin theft or mnemonic phrase theft.